benubah/controldev/project_reports/week12.md

 Achievements:

-Coded `dcgain` to Computes the steady-state gain (or low frequency gain) of a continuous system.
+Coded `dcgain` to compute the steady-state gain (or low frequency gain) of a continuous system.